 The resolution of the German Bundestag on 4 July 2002 envisaged a partial reconstruction of the Berlin Palace.
 The recommendation was made to align the development of the Schlossplatz with the proportions of the Berlin Palace.
-The parliament also decided to reconstruct the three outer Baroque façades, including the shell of the dome, along with the Schlüter Courtyard's three Baroque façades.
+The parliament also decided to reconstruct the three outer Baroque façades along with the Schlüter Courtyard's three Baroque façades.
 The reconstruction of the palace façades was intended to honour Andreas Schlüter's artistic mastery and restore the Lustgarten area's urban beauty.